 - Anything with Acetone or Methyl Chloride

-All these can ruin your screen.
-To clean tough stains, you just have to use water, soap, and your microfibre cloths.
+All of these can ruin your screen.
+To clean tough stains, use water and soap with your microfiber cloth.
 Squeeze it and make sure there’s no water dripping out.
-Then, take the corner of the microfibre cloth and start cleaning from the side.
+Then, take the corner of the cloth and start cleaning from the side.
 Avoid cleaning in a circular motion or pressing too hard on the screen.
-Be gentle; you don’t want to ruin your screen.

-Can you use baby wipes to clean a laptop keyboard
+Can I use baby wipes to clean my laptop keyboard?

 Baby wipes probably aren’t the best choice for cleaning your laptop keyboard because they can still leave an oily residue on the keys.
-Certain brands that do not include these ingredients, like Water Wipes, could be a decent choice though because I doubt they would leave anything behind.
+Certain brands that do not include these ingredients, like Water Wipes, could be a decent choice though due to their lack of extra ingredients.

 - Turn off the laptop or unplug the keyboard from the computer.